 The principal teacher works between the high school and its associated schools group to coordinate to participate in a year-long transition process.
-She liaises with the head teachers of the associated schools group to plan transitional arrangements for any pupils with significant Additional Support Needs.
+They liaise with the head teachers of the associated schools group to plan transitional arrangements for any pupils with significant Additional Support Needs.
 If necessary, meetings are arranged with parents and relevant professionals or a series of visits might be organised for the pupils.
-In April/May, further discussions take place so that information about each child can be passed to secondary teachers prior to the Induction days in June.
+Later in the year, further discussions take place so that information about each child can be passed to secondary teachers prior to the Induction days in June.